ChiemerieUlu/home-network-lab/README.md

 ## 📖 Project Overview

-This project is a hands-on lab conducted on a **physically isolated home network** (no internet connection).
-The goal was to configure core networking concepts—**DHCP Reservation** and **Port Forwarding**—to successfully host and access a simple HTTP server from a client device within the network.
+This project is a hands-on lab which demonstrates core networking concepts- **DHCP Reservation** and **Port Forwarding** conducted on a **physically isolated home network**.
+The goal was to successfully host and access a simple HTTP server from a client device within the network.
+The entire lab was performed on a network segment with no connection to the internet.

 ## 🎯 Learning Objectives